Great Stella Manual

 Dual Morphing

-There are six types of view which show smooth morphing between a model and its dual.
-Select one of these view types from the view toolbar, or from the "View->View Duals Morphing" submenu.
-Use Ctrl+Left-Drag to morph between the two in these views.
+There are eight types of view which show smooth morphing between a polyhedron (or compound) and its dual.
+Select one of these view types from the view toolbar, or from the "View→View Duals Morphing" submenu.
+Use Ctrl+Left-Drag to morph between the base and dual in these views.
 There's also mouse inertia on this function, so you can release the mouse button while dragging and the morphing will continue on its own.
 To create nets for a morphed model, you first need to make it the new base model.
 Do this by clicking the left-and-down arrow button on the morph view's title bar.

 Note: the demo version will not allow morphing for certain models.

 This morphing may not act perfectly between all pairs of models.
-Some methods cause parts to get flatter and flatter until they disappear, which appears to be an error, but isn't really.
-Also, morphing between hemi-polyhedra and their infinite duals won't work perfectly, which probably isn't surprising!
+Some methods cause parts to get flatter and flatter until they disappear, which produces a visual jump, but isn't really wrong.
+Morphing between hemi-polyhedra and their infinite duals won't work correctly, which probably isn't surprising!

 Nets